 With its 1920's Bungalow Style Architecture, 9 ft ceilings, wood floors, bead board paneling and crystal doorknobs, it is clear that this home is special.
 Decorated ideally with local photography and antique treasures, this bespoke constructed home includes an open living and dining area, well supplied kitchen, sundeck, screened porch and gas fireplace.
-In addition, the hottub bathtub, flat screen TV, DVD player, laundry, outdoor shower, charcoal grille, fish bench and WiFi access give exceptional happiness during your stay.
+In addition, the hottub bathtub, flat screen TV, DVD player, laundry, outdoor shower, charcoal grille, fish bench and WiFi access give exceptional appreciation during your stay.

 The BABY DUCK is comfortably located on the island within simple walking distance to the Ocracoke Lighthouse and Springers Point nature preserve.
 It is mins. away by foot or by bicycle to Silver Lake Harbor, eateries and shopping.
 All 13 miles of oceanfront on Ocracoke Island are undeveloped — not a building in sight, just miles of tidy, open, white sand beaches.
-This most cute beach can be accessed by bicycle or car and has convenient parking, boardwalk, and summer lifeguards.
+This most pretty beach can be accessed by bicycle or car and has convenient parking, boardwalk, and summer lifeguards.
 With a 4 wheel drive car and proper permit, you can drive on the beach with all of your essentials and find a private spot to call your own.

 We appreciate our home and have planned every detail to make your holiday calming and fun.
 To ensure that the BABY DUCK is always in tip-top shape, a cleaning/damage deposit is supplied with your rental rate.
 Come discover this very special place hidden down our secret path, among the ancient live oaks, salt marsh and sea environments.
-We know you will appreciate it as much as we do!
+We know you will adore it as much as we do!

-Our home is a non-smoking home and family dogs and cats are not allowed.
+Our home is a non-smoking home and dogs and cats are not allowed.
 For your appreciation, sheets and towels are available for an additional fee.